AdobeDocs/workfront.en/help/classic/workfront-library/administration-and-setup/user-access/user-access-overview.md

   </tr>
   <tr>
    <td role="rowheader">Access level</td>
    <td>The Access level column displays the access level for each user.
-To learn more about access levels, see <a href="#access2" class="MCXref xref">Access levels</a>.</td>
+To learn more about access levels, see <a href="#access-levels" class="MCXref xref">Access levels</a>.</td>
   </tr>
   <tr>
    <td role="rowheader">Access sources</td>
    <td>In the Access sources column, you can see how a user has access to Workfront Library.
 If a user was explicitly added, "Individual" appears in this column.
 If the user has access through a user grouping, the name of the grouping appears in the column and you can click the linked name to go to the Job roles, Teams, Groups, or Companies area within Workfront Library.
-To learn more about access sources in Workfront Library, see <a href="#access" class="MCXref xref">Access sources</a>.
-To learn more about the user grouping areas, see <a href="#user" class="MCXref xref">User groupings screens</a>.</td>
+To learn more about access sources in Workfront Library, see <a href="#access-sources" class="MCXref xref">Access sources</a>.
+To learn more about the user grouping areas, see <a href="#user-groupings-screens" class="MCXref xref">User groupings screens</a>.</td>
   </tr>
   <tr>
    <td role="rowheader"># of assets</td>